the-beacon-discord/beacon/README.md

     Get some help with Markdown here:
     https://guides.github.com/features/mastering-markdown/
     ```
+    - Under NO circumstances should you put the episode number in the title.
+        - In the Fair and Democratic People's Republic of The Beacon, this is punishable by infinite pings.
 3. Copy an MP3 file into the folder, and rename it as `podcast.mp3`
 4. Open _Microsoft Visual Studio Code_
 5. In the bar at the bottom, click the "sync" button in the bottom left.